Promotion and Tenure Criteria

 Departmental Review (for academic units with a departmental configuration)

 The internal review of a promotion and/or tenure file begins after a complete set of external evaluations has been obtained and is generally concluded by the end of the fall term.
-Please note that departmental shared governance policies establish eligibility to review and/or vote on cases involving promotion and/or tenure.
-These governance documents are currently in the process of review, revision, and approval.
-If your department’s governance policy has been approved, carry out the department-level review in accord with that policy.
-If your governance policy has not yet been approved, carry out the review in accord with current practice in your department.
+Please note that departmental internal governance policies establish eligibility to review and/or vote on cases involving promotion and/or tenure.

 Only tenured faculty are allowed to vote on tenure cases.
 Further, unless there are extenuating circumstances and approval for an exception has been granted by the provost or designee, only those tenured faculty at or above the rank being sought are allowed to vote – i.e., only tenured associate and full professors vote on the granting of tenure and/or promotion from assistant to associate professor, and only tenured full professors vote on promotions to full professor.
 Other details, including who is allowed to review a promotion and/or tenure file and voting rights for faculty on leave, are or will be established by departmental governance documents.